A fake proof

 About the steps

-The step both sides of an equation are both divided by x - y
+The step where both sides of an equation are both divided by x - y

-, is usually pointed out as the incorrect step because it uses
+usually pointed out as the incorrect step because it uses division by

-division by zero.
-The Prooftoys rendition of it simply introduces an
+zero.
+The Prooftoys rendition of it simply introduces the assumption

 The proof here postpones showing that the assumptions cannot all be